5 Health Benefits of Drinking Chamomile Tea was first published in November 2016 and updated in May 2019.

 It Promotes Natural Sleep/Helps with Insomnia

 Chamomile tea is known for its sleep-inducing effects.
 The ideal time to drink a cup is about 30 minutes before you go to bed.
-Although I don’t manage to sleep straight through, I certainly think the chamomile tea in my bedtime routine helps me to nod off a little easier.
+Although I don’t manage to sleep straight through, I certainly think including it in my bedtime routine helps me to nod off a little easier.

-Chamomile tea includes the natural ingredient apigenin, which is known for helping to relieve stress and anxiety.
+Chamomile tea includes the natural ingredient apigenin, which can help to relieve stress and anxiety.
 So, instead of searching for another caffeine hit when you feel anxious or on edge, reach for the chamomile tea instead.
 Making it part of your evening routine will also help you wind down from the events of the day.

 Please remember that stress and anxiety are complex health issues that affect everyone differently.
 Seek advice from a medical professional if you are experiencing severe symptoms.